Creating Web Sites

 The "Web Site" extension described above always creates a web site for all the records in the file.
 You may prefer, however, to have a smaller or more focused web site displaying only selected records.
 For example, you might want a web site for all descendants of a particular individual.
 To get such a web site:

 1. Export selected records to a GEDCOM file (see the tutorial on this export procedure.
-Hint: you can skip the extra steps for including multimedia in the export because, unlike other genealogy applications, GEDitCOM II will find all multimedia for any exported file).
+Hint: you can skip the extra steps for including multimedia in the export because, GEDitCOM II or GEDitCOM will find them for any exported file).

 3. Follow the above process to create the web site.